jlevy/frontmatter-format/README.md

 ## FAQ

+- **Hasn't this been done before?** Possibly, but as far as I can tell, not in a systematic way for multiple file formats.
+  I needed this myself, and think we'd all be better off if more tools used YAML metadata consistently, so I've released the format and implementation here.

 - **Is this mature?** This is the first draft of this format.
   But I've been using this on my own projects for a couple months.
-  The flexibity of just having metadata on all your text files is great for workflows, pipelines, etc.
+  The flexibity of just having metadata on all your text files has been great for workflows, pipelines, etc.

 - **When should we use it?** All the time if you can!